clabe45/achievacity/README.md

 Score is calculated by performing a weighted average on the user's goals and routines.
 Each goal is valued as `1` (complete) or `0` (incomplete), and each routine is marked as a percentage of how many times it was completed out of all the times it _could_ have been completed since the last scoring.

 ## Development
 This project is hot off the press (and very much a work in progress)!
-If you would like to get involved, please check out [its future](.dev) and submit a pull request!
+If you would like to get involved, please check out [its future](.dev) and check out [CONTRIBUTING.md](CONTRIBUTING.md)!
 If enough interest is shown in this project, I will create a slack workspace.